jamesbperry/OCS-Docs/Content_Portal/Overview/what-does-ocs-do.md

 After defining types, streams and stream views as needed, you can use the analytical tools provided by OCS to sort and visualize data from these objects.

-To following analytical tools are available in OCS:
+Two analytical tools are available in OCS:

 * [Trend](#trend)
 * [Assets](#assets)